relentlesscoder/WSE/homework2/README.md

 - Every time a query comes in, we will check whether if it exists in the inverted index, if not, we will load it dynamically.

-- We will load a single posting list every time.
-(Though we have to read the whole file first, there's the reason they are so small..)
+- We will load a all the posting list of the partial file every time.
+(There's the reason they are so small..)

 - If the inverted index hits a threshold, then it will be cleared for now...
 (Due to our implementation, it rarely happen...)

+## Note
+- For long phrase, especially with common word or even stop word (such as "to be or not to be"...), it will takes relatively a long time to computer. especially in compress index...
+Just in case, we are sure that there'll be a a result and the result is at least intuitively valid.